Africa dangerously behind in global race for virus gear

 The private Business for South Africa works closely with the health ministry to get supplies.
 With better-resourced countries more likely to score deals, “that’s not great for Africa. ...
 Ventilators are like trying to spot a dodo bird at the moment, literally,” said Stavros Nicolaou, who leads BSA’s efforts.

-Global powers must share, especially as the pandemic hits countries at different times, said one of Africa's most prominent philanthropists, Sudanese-born billionaire Mo Ibrahim.
-"This is the time for everybody to act together, not to compete."
+As the pandemic hits countries at different times, one of Africa’s most prominent philanthropists, Sudanese-born billionaire Mo Ibrahim, said, “this is the time for everybody to act together, not to compete.”

 (0) comments